MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 > [!NOTE]
 > DPM does not support deduplication on ReFS disk used for MBS backups.

 DPM 2019 accepts volumes/disks for storage.
 Once you add a volume, DPM formats the volume to ReFS to use the new features of Modern Backup Storage.
-Volumes cannot reside on a dynamic disk; use only a basic disk.
+Volumes can't reside on a dynamic disk; use only a basic disk.

 > [!NOTE]
 > If the physical disk is or will be larger than 2TB, the disk must be converted to GPT before creating the volume(s) for DPM.